 Taking both problems in account, the search of new antimicrobial agents that will be effective against bacteria in their two stages of life (planktonic and biofilm), is a priority need in the clinical practice.
 For this reason, the overall objective of this project is to search for such bioactive compounds from EU microalgae collections.
 These compounds will be useful in the treatment of these kinds of infections and will be incorporated in the manufacturing of medical prosthetic devices.

-In order to get the most of the potential provided by the new lead compounds discovered, they will be incorporated into functionalized nanoparticles and applied for coating prosthetic devices.
+In order to get the most of the potential provided by the new lead compounds discovered, they are incorporated into functionalized nanoparticles and applied for coating prosthetic devices.
 These novel bionanomaterials will certainly make a breakthrough to the infection control and thus will make a great impact in the growing field of nanomedicine.

 In NOMORFIM all aspects from the discovery of a new lead compound to preclinical assays are covered.

 Currently, after four years of intense work, the discovery of new antibiofilm and antibiotic compounds isolated from microalgae is a reality in the project.
 The video below explains very briefly the process of discovery, testing, identification of these new compounds and, with greater emphasis, their implementation into prosthetic devices.